PSesharao/URL-Shortener/README.md

 3. **URL Validation**: Ensures the validity of user-provided URLs using the `org.apache.commons.validator.routines.UrlValidator` library, guaranteeing that only valid URLs are processed.

 4. **Efficient Caching**: Employ Spring Redis Data for efficient caching of URL results.
-This cache reduces the load on the MS SQL server, where the short URL mappings are stored, resulting in improved performance and responsiveness.
+This cache reduces the load on the My SQL server, where the short URL mappings are stored, resulting in improved performance and responsiveness.

 ## Project Overview